thoughtspot/thoughtspot.github.io/_admin/users-groups/about-users-groups.md

 Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.

-Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.

 This page describes manual creation of users, groups, and privileges, but you can also manage users through SAML.

 ## Privileges and groups